Skip to main content

 During appointments, ask your patients to complete the Epworth Sleepiness Scale (ESS) and/or the Swiss Narcolepsy Scale (SNS) and use the results to help guide your discussion.1,2

-AASM provides quality measures for managing patients with narcolepsy3
+AASM provides quality measures for managing patients with narcolepsy3 Discover these approaches

-AASM, American Academy of Sleep Medicine.
+AASM, American Academy of Sleep Medicine

 Measure Your Patient's Sleepiness